 None of us like to leave our pets unaccompanied but, with some thought and planning it is possible to make the time apart relatively painless.

-However, it is important to not leave your Cocker spaniel alone for too long which leads to the question of ‘How long can a Cocker spaniel be left alone?’
+However, it is important to not leave your Cocker spaniel alone for too long which leads to the question of how long can they be left alone?

 It is a difficult question to answer as every dog is different and they all have individual needs.
 The best way to look at it is the Cocker spaniel should never be left alone for more than 4 hours.
-Four hours might not seem like a long time but you have to remember that they are very intelligent animals who enjoy life with their humans and who get bored very easily.
 Longer periods of boredom can lead to destructive behaviour which is not only upsetting for you, but can also put your dog’s physical health at risk.

-Here are some top tips to ensure your Cocker spaniel remains content during the times when they are left alone
+Here are some top tips to ensure your Cocker spaniel remains content when alone

 Provide plenty of toys that will keep them occupied